Raymond C. Ortlund Jr.: Ministry

 After graduating from Dallas Theological Seminary in 1975, Ortlund joined the staff of Peninsula Bible Church in Palo Alto, California.
-He was ordained in 1975 at Lake Avenue Congregational Church, where his father was pastor.
+He was ordained in 1975 at Lake Avenue Church, where his father was pastor.
 He received an MA degree from the University of California, Berkeley in 1978.
 He moved to Scotland to pursue his PhD degree from University of Aberdeen.
 While there, he served as assistant minister of Banchory Ternan West Church of Scotland from 1982-1985.

 After returning to the United States in 1985, Ortlund worked with planting Cascade Presbyterian Church in Eugene, Oregon.
 After Cascade was accepted into the Presbyterian Church in America (PCA), he began teaching Old Testament and Semitic languages at Trinity Evangelical Divinity School in Deerfield, Illinois.
 Following nine years at Trinity, Ortlund returned to the pastorate at the 1,500 member First Presbyterian Church (PCA) in Augusta, Georgia, which he led as senior pastor for five years.

 In 2004, Ortlund moved to Nashville as senior pastor of Christ Presbyterian Church.
 After parting ways with Christ Presbyterian in 2007, Ortlund and his wife were involved with a fellowship group which ultimately grew to a Bible study group that became Immanuel Church in Nashville.
 Immanuel had its first public service in 2008 and joined Acts 29 in 2009.
 From 2011 to 2012 Ortlund served as an Acts 29 regional director.

 Ortlund serves as president of Renewal Ministries.
-He also serves as a Canon Theologian in the Diocese of the Western Gulf Coast of the Anglican Church in North America.
+He also served as a Canon Theologian in the Diocese of the Western Gulf Coast of the Anglican Church in North America.
 As an Old Testament scholar, Ortlund served on the translation committee of the New Living Translation (NLT) for Psalms 76-150.
 He was a review scholar for the English Standard Version (ESV) translation and provided study notes for Isaiah in the ESV Study Bible.

 Ortlund has taken public stands against racism.
 In 2015, after a number of African-American churches were set on fire in St. Louis, he tweeted, "Hey racists, come burn our church too.
 We stand for Jesus too.
 We oppose racism too."
 After a racially motivated mass shooting at an El Paso Walmart in 2019, Ortlund tweeted that mass shootings were evil and "if motivated by racism, evil compounded".

-In October 2024, Ortlund received criticism from political conservatives when he endorsed Kamala Harris for president on social media.
+When Ortlund endorsed Kamala Harris for president on social media in October 2024, he received criticism from political conservatives.
 He later deleted the post saying it was being misrepresented.